Rutan History, Family Crest & Coats of Arms

 Early History of the Rutan family

-Another 194 words (14 lines of text) are included under the topic Early Rutan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Rutan research.
+Another 73 words (5 lines of text) covering the years 1583, 1646, 1610, 1614, 1614, 1580 and 1622 are included under the topic Early Rutan History in all our PDF Extended History products and printed products wherever possible.

 Rutan Spelling Variations